IABTechLab/uid2docs/docs/sharing/sharing-overview.md

 At a high level, enabling sharing permissions includes the following steps.
 For exact instructions for configuring your sharing options in the UID2 Portal, refer to [Sharing Permissions](../portal/sharing-permissions.md).

-1. Integrate the SDK into your code.
+>NOTE: As well as granting sharing permission, you'll need to integrate the SDK into your code.

 1. Log in to the UID2 Portal account.
 1. Click **Sharing Permissions**.
 1. Do one of the following: